bluecolab/BlueColab_MobileDataViz/aquawatch_mobile_app/README.md

 ├───contexts - For all of the custom contexts (a way to share data between all pages and components) ├───hooks - For all of the custom hooks (reusable logic for state, data fetching, etc.)
-├───patches - For patches needed to fix broken npm packages └───types - For all custom TypeScript type definitions
+├───patches - For patches needed to fix broken npm packages ├───types - For all custom TypeScript type definitions └───utils - For all helper functions
 ```

 Each of the above directories may be organized even further, grouped by similar functionality.